Xilinx/Vitis-AI-Tutorials/Introduction/02-System_Setup/README.md

 | Vitis-AI                | v1.3                          |
 | PetaLinux               | 2020.2                        |

-he host OS can be a natively installed OS or a virtual machine.
+the host OS can be a natively installed OS or a virtual machine.
 Please check [Table 1 in Vitis Release Notes][1] for supported host operating systems.
 It needs to have at least a 100 GB hard disk to install all the tools, models, and datasets.
 16GB DDR memory is preferred for development flow.

 [1]: https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/acceleration_installation.html#ariaid-title2